 Housing costs in Idyllwild-Pine Cove are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Idyllwild-Pine Cove is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Idyllwild-Pine Cove is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Idyllwild-Pine Cove who work in sales jobs (11.79%), management occupations (11.63%), and office and administrative support (11.47%).
+Unlike some towns, Idyllwild-Pine Cove isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Idyllwild-Pine Cove are a mix of both white- and blue-collar jobs.
+Overall, Idyllwild-Pine Cove is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Idyllwild-Pine Cove who work in food service (11.21%), management occupations (10.99%), and teaching (10.61%).

 Of important note, Idyllwild-Pine Cove is also a town of artists.
 Idyllwild-Pine Cove has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Idyllwild-Pine Cove’s character.

-Telecommuters are a relatively large percentage of the workforce: 15.26% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Idyllwild-Pine Cove telecommute to their jobs.
+Overall, about 15.58% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Idyllwild-Pine Cove is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.